Aerdan/2nd-semester-introduction-to-computer-science/units/7_unit/02_lesson/lesson.md

 * A function inside of a class.
 * The first argument is always `self`.

-#### Discussion

-* Ask students what method we have already seen and used previously. (`init`)
-* Ask students how they would distinguish between the two time variables.

 #### Instruction - `__str__`

 * Need a method called `__str__`.